xin-huang/dadi-cli/README.md

 ### Generating caches for DFE inference

 After inferring the best fit demographic model, users may also infer DFE from data.
 To perform DFE inference, users need to generate caches at first.
-Because we use the `split_mig` model in the demographic inference, we need to use the same demographic model plus selection, the `split_mig_sel_single_gamma` model or the `split_mig_sel` model.
-The `split_mig_sel` model is used for inferring DFE from two populations by assuming the population-scaled selection coefficients are different in the two populations, while the `split_mig_sel_single_gamma` model assumes the population-scaled selection coefficients are the same in the two populations.
+Because we use the `split_mig` model in the demographic inference, we need to use the same demographic model plus selection, the `split_mig_sel` model or the `split_mig_sel_single_gamma` model.
+The `split_mig_sel` model is used for inferring the DFE from two populations by assuming the population-scaled selection coefficients are different in the two populations, while the `split_mig_sel_single_gamma` model assumes the population-scaled selection coefficients are the same in the two populations.

 Here, `--model` specifies the demographic model plus selection used in the inference. `--demo-popt` specifies the demographic parameters, which are stored in `./examples/results/demo/1KG.YRI.CEU.100.split_mig.demo.params.InferDM.bestfits`. `--sample-size` defines the population size of each population. `--mp` indicates using multiprocess to accelerate the computation.
 The output is pickled and can access through the `pickle` module in `Python`.
 By default `GenerateCache` will make the cache for the situation where the selection coefficients are different in the two populations.
 If you want to to make the cache for the situation where the selection coefficients is the same in the two populations, use the `--single-gamma` option.